bingomanatee/waterfall2/README.md

 This is to allow time for currying methods to add any needed input to the modifier.

+### withs

+Sometimes you want to watch and incorporate related data.
+A classic example is when you want to watch for a change in the page in a pagination reducer, or a search term in a search reducer.

+Withs are passed

 ### mapTo

 ToMap takes a function that copies the modified value fromm the original